MultiSafepay/docs/content/api/orders.md

 # Orders

 An order needs to be created to process the payment transaction.
-You have two main types of orders
+You have two main types of orders:

-+ Redirect: customer will be redirected to MultiSafepay's Payment pages (Connect).
++ Redirect: Customer will be redirected to MultiSafepay's payment pages (Connect).
 + Direct: Transaction is processed directly.

 You can also create a:

-+ Checkout order: this type creates a "Fast Checkout Order"
++ Checkout order: This type creates a "Fast Checkout Order"
-+ Payment link: a payment link is created and listed in the MultiSafepay Control Panel.
++ Payment link: A payment link is created and listed in the MultiSafepay Control Panel.